nodeinfra/monad-dapp-list/README.md

 - All contract addresses follow Ethereum address format (0x + 40-character hexadecimal)
 - The `monad_exclusive` field indicates whether the DApp operates exclusively on the Monad network
 - Logo images must be in HTTP/HTTPS URL format
-- NFT collections may not have logos (null or empty string allowed)

 ---